[HISTORY: Adopted by the Board of Trustees of the Village of Sands Point 6-19-1957 by Ord. No. 21. Amendments noted where applicable.]

-Other than between the hours of 9:00 a.m. and 4:00 p.m. on Saturdays, except as otherwise prohibited by the Building Commissioner pursuant to Subsection F(2) below.
+Other than between the hours of 9:00 a.m. and 4:00 p.m. on Saturdays, provided that the Building Commissioner or his/her designee has issued a written permit authorizing such activities pursuant to Subsection F(2) below.

-On the following holidays: New Year's Day, Martin Luther King, Jr. Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Election Day, Thanksgiving Day and Christmas Day.
+On the following holidays: New Year's Day, Martin Luther King, Jr. Day, Presidents' Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Thanksgiving Day and Christmas Day.